nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 * Can star tasks so important tasks to be easily found.
 * Can parse natural language, ex., “Task A due Wednesday” will be converted to a task with the name Task A and the upcoming Wednesday as the due date.
 * Supports subtasks, comments, and attachments for richer task details.
-* Has reminders to user can be notified before a due date.
+* Has reminders so user can be notified before a due date.
 * Entry of tasks is very quick.

 Cons: